 Mr. Casey, who lives in River Heights, is married and has three children: John, 12, Deborah, 9, and Janet, 2.
 Actively interested in civic affairs, he is a member of the Board of Trade of the Winnipeg Chamber of Commerce.
 Before coming to Winnipeg he served as chairman of the 1957 Red Cross Campaign for Metropolitan Montreal, and chairman of the 1959 Community Chest Employees' Canvass in Calgary.
 He is also a member of the St. James Club in Montreal, the Ranchmen's Club in Calgary, the Manitoba Club, the Winnipeg Winter Club, the St. Charles Country Club and the Motor Country Club.

-He lists golfing and gardening as two of his favorite pas-
+He lists golfing and gardening as two of his favorite pastimes.
+As a spectator, he likes all kinds of sports.